Category: Accessibility

 Create accessible documents using Apple Pages and Keynote.

 What is digital accessibility?
-Digital accessibility means removing barriers to access and understand digital documents, activities and platforms by people who have a range of neuro-divergent needs and learning disabilities.
-For example, people with dyslexia often rely on clear headings, high contrast colours, and uncluttered backgrounds to help them navigate…
+Digital accessibility means removing barriers to access in the digital world.
+Digital accessibility helps people understand digital documents, activities and platforms who have a range of disabilities, as well as assistive technology and neuro-divergent needs.
+For example, people with dyslexia often rely on clear headings, high…

 Written by